BUILDING RECOVERY CAPITAL THROUGH DIGITAL HEALTH TECHNOLOGIES-R6.1

 - Name two privacy/security issues related to digital health technologies and two ethical issues to be aware of related to recommending digital health technologies

-- Describe engagement strategies for patients/peers in early recovery versus those in longer term recovery as it relates to using digital health technologies
+- Describe engagement strategies for individuals/peers in early recovery versus those in longer term recovery as it relates to using digital health technologies

-- Peer recovery support specialists currently providing recovery support services and SUD treatment counselors in a behavioral health agency located in the Mid-America ATTC region: Iowa, Kansas, Missouri, and Nebraska
+- Recovery Coaches/Support Specialists currently providing recovery support services and Clinical/Administrative Staff that work in recovery oriented systems of care in a behavioral health agency located in the South Southwest ATTC region: Arkansas, Louisiana, New Mexico, Oklahoma, and Texas

 PARTICIPANT COMMITMENT AND EXPECTATIONS: